anderslindho/fistas/README.md

 # Fistas
-Two small scripts
+Two small scripts and a config file for available keys

-./record.py
+## record.py
-records a 3 sec long wav
+records a 3 sec long wav for each key in mappings.conf

-./playback.py
+## playback.py
-plays back the same wav
+listens for keypresses and plays associated audio